artsandmetaphysics/goodlifeodyssey/_published/francis-macomber-and-courage.md

 ---
 Created On: '2022-07-14T04:29:00+00:00'
 Description: "In my life, I haven\u2019t had much need for courage.
 And so I haven\u2019\
-  t thought much about it, until reading a short Hemmingway story."
+  t\nthought much about it, until reading a short Hemmingway story."
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: '2022-07-18'
 Slug: francis-macomber-and-courage